Laksh-143/Credit--Card-Fraud-Detection/README.md

 - **Test Size:** ~500k rows
 - **Columns:**
-   trans_date_trans_time – The exact timestamp of the purchase. cc_num – The unique Credit Card Number. merchant – The name of the store. category – The type of business. amt – The amount spent in dollar. first / last – The customer's First and Last Name. gender – The customer's gender. street / city / zip – The customer's home address text. state – The US State of the customer. lat / long – The exact GPS coordinates of the Customer's Home. city_pop – The population of the customer's city. job – The customer's profession. dob – The customer's Date of Birth. trans_num – A unique random ID for the transaction. unix_time – The time represented in seconds. merch_lat / merch_long – The exact GPS coordinates of the Merchant/Store. is_fraud – The Target Variable (0 = Legit, 1 = Fraud); the answer key your model uses to learn and be evaluated.
+   trans_date_trans_time – The exact timestamp of the purchase.

+cc_num – The unique Credit Card Number.

+merchant – The name of the store.

+category – The type of business.

+amt – The amount spent in dollars.

+first / last – The customer's First and Last Name.

+gender – The customer's gender.

+street / city / zip – The customer's home address text.

+state – The US State of the customer.

+lat / long – The exact GPS coordinates of the Customer's Home.

+city_pop – The population of the customer's city.

+job – The customer's profession.

+dob – The customer's Date of Birth.

+trans_num – A unique random ID for the transaction.

+unix_time – The time represented in seconds.

+merch_lat / merch_long – The exact GPS coordinates of the Merchant/Store.

+is_fraud – The Target Variable (0 = Legit, 1 = Fraud).

 ## ⚙️ Tech Stack
 - **Language:** Python